 Much of the low-elevation Black Rock consists of soft limestone, which has taken on a black patina from algae and the weather.
-The cay’s solitary position is halfway between Providenciales and South Caicos, so it’s often used as a reference point when travelling across the Caicos Banks.
+The cay’s solitary position is halfway between Providenciales and South Caicos, so it’s often used as a reference point when traveling across the Caicos Banks.

 Black Rock is quite small.
 At high tide, the cay is a narrow strip of ground that about 500 feet (150m) across.
 There’s not much vegetation on the rock, yet the area is a haven for birdlife.

 The Caicos Banks excels as a bonefishing destination, and the waters surrounding Black Rock are no exception.

 Several deeper channels run past Black Rock, and bonefish, tarpon, and barracuda are abundant in the region.